sameul-islam/footwear-commerce/README.md

 ### Day 9 – December 25, 2025

 Today, I worked on the Gender Section, Spotlight, Best Sellers, Philosophy, Sneaker Section, and the Category Image Section, refining and polishing each component meticulously.
 I also crafted a very elegant structure for the homepage.
 Previously, the elements I had created felt somewhat cluttered, but today I gave them space, creating a clean and organized layout.
 As a result, the website now looks exceptionally polished, and its overall visual appeal has significantly increased.

+### Day 10 – December 26, 2025

+Today, I worked on creating the footer section of the website.
+However, some tasks for the mobile version are still pending.